CATL Opens Middle East's Largest New Energy Aftermarket Facility In Riyadh

 A full-lifecycle approach to new energy services

-Relying on CATL's deep R&D and extreme manufacturing capabilities, NING SERVICE Experience Center provides customers with full-lifecycle services that encompass battery diagnostics, repair, maintenance, rework, training, recycling, aftermarket logistics and warehousing.
-Its services span over seven major product categories-from passenger and commercial vehicles to energy storage systems-along with diverse repair scenarios, setting a new benchmark for new energy service delivery in the region.
+NING SERVICE Experience Center provides customers with full-lifecycle services that encompass battery diagnostics, repair, maintenance, rework, training, recycling, aftermarket logistics and warehousing.
+Its services span over seven major product categories - from passenger and commercial vehicles to energy storage systems - along with diverse repair scenarios, setting a new benchmark for new energy service delivery in the region.

-Leveraging CATL's advanced diagnostics and repair expertise, along with established service processes, the center's comprehensive after-sales services

 These initiatives not only bolster CATL's local service capabilities and market confidence, but also by enabling key partners, jointly drive the scaled adoption of comprehensive new energy solutions across the Middle East.